 - ACT scores may not be used to fulfill SAT Subject Test requirements.

 - AP and IB scores may not be used to fulfill SAT Subject Test requirements, but we do ask that you report them if taken.

 - All required scores must be officially reported to Cornell from the testing agency by our application deadline.

 - Please note, if your application and application fee/fee waiver are submitted by the deadline, it is acceptable to have other supporting materials (transcripts, test scores, letters of recommendation, etc.) arrive shortly thereafter.
 It is best to ensure that all application materials are sent as close to the deadline as possible.

-- Review the Freshman Admission Requirements Chart for additional information.
+- Review the Freshman Admission Requirements page for additional information.